 On the flip side, you can adjust it to be a light trigger so that you pull it only halfway, and you release the arrow.
 Basically, the best release will offer you various adjustment settings for you to play around with.

 Different bows have differing string configurations.
 Some have a D ring while others have a metal lock.
 The release you purchase should be compatible with the configuration of your bowstrings.

 Some archery releases are automated.
 This means the release will release the arrow after some time after pulling the trigger.
-This types of releases are usually expensive and may not be the best option for all.
-Thus, if possible, avoid this type of releases.
+These types of releases are usually expensive and may not be the best option for all.
+Thus, if possible, avoid this type of release.